 Mugai Nyodai founded the Keiaiji 景愛寺convent complex, which grew to have fifteen subtemples and supported a nexus of convents where women could take the precepts and deepen their Zen practice.
 Among the subtemples of Keiaji, three remain today, all amamonzeki: Hōjin Imperial Convent, Hōkyōji Imperial Convent, and Daishōji Imperial Convent.
 Mugai Nyodai’s final retreat, Shōmyakuan, was converted into Shinnyoji temple.

 Mugai Nyodai received her training and transmission from the Chinese Zen monk Wuxue Zuyuan (J. Mugaku Sogen 無学祖元； Bukkō Kokushi 仏光国師 1226-1286), when he was at Engakuji in Kamakura.
 According to the Bukkō Kokushi Goroku, she received a self-inscribed portrait and a kesa as symbols of his passing on his dharma transmission to her.
 These were then passed on to the successive abbesses of Keiaiji in a formal induction ceremony.
-The kesa lineage chart ends with Abbess Jishō who passed the garment on to Shōmyakuan (Nyodai’s retirement retreat and mortuary temple for her teacher Mugaku Sōgen) in 1455.
+The kesa lineage chart ends with Abbess Jishō who passed the garment on for safe-keeping to Shōmyakuan (Nyodai’s retirement retreat and mortuary temple for her teacher Mugaku Sōgen) in 1455.
 A yellow gauze-weave kesa preserved presently at Shōkokuji (a temple associated with Shōmyakuan/Shinnyoji) bears Nyodai’s name on its box and tag.
 It has peony scrolls, as does a yellow five-panel kesa associated with her mentor Mugaku Sōgen.
 They are also both woven with the same structure three-end gauze weave.

 Here is the peony scroll on Nyodai’s nine panel kesa